 Fernanda Lastra was born in Mar del Plata, Argentina.
 As a passionate and creative conductor, she is interested in a wide variety of repertoire, including symphonic, contemporary, and operatic works.

 As guest conductor Fernanda has led professional and youth orchestras in the United States, Argentina, and Brazil.
 Some of her previous engagements include conducting the National Orchestra of Argentine Music "Juan de Dios Filiberto" at the CCK National Auditorium in Buenos Aires, and the production of Missy Mazzoli's opera Song from the Uproar in collaboration with Demaskus Theatre and Kassia Ensemble in Pittsburgh.
 In 2023, she received prestigious recognition from Argentina's Classical National Radio at their annual Premios Nacional Clásica in the category of "established female conductor."

 Fernanda Lastra is a passionate advocate for Latin American composers, especially those from Argentina.
 In 2020, Fernanda created Compositores.AR, a cycle of interviews of Argentinian composers in collaboration with MúsicaClasicaBA in Buenos Aires.

-Fernanda Lastra currently serves as Director of Orchestras at Augustana College in Rock Island, IL, where she leads the Symphony and Chamber orchestras.
-She also serves as Assistant conductor for the University of Iowa Symphony Orchestra.
+From 2021-2022 Fernanda served as Director of Orchestras at Augustana College in Rock Island, IL, where she led the Symphony and Chamber orchestras.